Maryland Name Change: A Complete How-To Guide

 Local newspaper publication

 Publication arrangements vary by county.
-Various circuit courts may publish it for you.
-Often, the responsibility to get published falls on you.
+Some circuit courts will handle the publication step for you, while, in other cases, the responsibility for publication falls on you.

-You may ask if a courthouse bulletin board publication is available if you don't want your name published in a newspaper.
+Ask if courthouse bulletin board publication is available if you do not want your name published in a newspaper.

 After you get your notice published, the newspaper will either file a Certificate of Publication (Form CC-DR-075) with the court or mail it to you to get filed yourself.

-Cost of publication ($10 to $30) is separate from the petition for change of name fee.
+The publication fee ranges from $10 to $30, regardless of which newspaper you choose, and is separate from the court's petition for a change of name fee.

-You may ask the court to waive this publication step for good cause, e.g., Maryland's Safe at Home Address Confidentiality Program (ACP).
+You are entitled to ask the court to waive the publication step for good cause, such as Maryland's Safe at Home Address Confidentiality Program (ACP).

 The objection period

-The publication notice makes the public aware of your name change intentions.
-Anyone may object to your filing and file a petition against your case.
-Their reason must be valid.
+The publication notice informs the public of your name change intentions.
+Anyone is free to object to your filing by filing a petition against your case, provided their reason is valid.

 Objectors must file their complaint with the court in writing.
-You'll get notified and given 15 days to respond.
+You will get notified and given 15 days to respond.
 Either reply in writing or plead your case in person through a Request for Hearing or Proceeding (Form CC-DR-509).

 If no one objects to your name change during publication, the judge will sign your Decree for Change of Name.
-The judge might grant your petition without a hearing.
+In some cases, a judge will grant your petition without a hearing.

 Request your circuit court order

-Ask for a certified copy of your approved court order from the clerk of court.
-It costs $5 and should have the custodian's signature and raised seal.
+Request a certified copy of your approved court order from the clerk of court.
+It costs $5 and will have the custodian's signature and a raised seal.

 Updating your identification

-Now that you've got proof of name change, it's time to update your federal, state, and nongovernmental ID.
+When you have physical proof of name change, the time has come to update your federal, state, and nongovernmental ID.

 Maryland, updating your ID after name change